How to prepare and cook food safely

 When cooking a whole chicken or bird, pierce the thickest part of the leg (between the drumstick and the thigh) to check there's no pink meat and the juices are no longer pink or red.

-Pork joints and rolled joints shouldn't be eaten pink or rare.
+Pork joints and rolled joints should not be eaten pink or rare.
 To check when these types of joint are ready to eat, put a skewer into the centre of the meat and check there's no pink meat and the juices run clear.

 Beef and lamb